BTBox – LEGO Power Functions Bluetooth Controller

 Want to Make One?

 I’ve decided to take a different approach on sharing for this project.
 It was a lot of work and time determining the components, and coming up with the code as well as documenting it.
 For a small PayPal donation of $5 or more (c’mon, it’s a Starbucks coffee… Wait!
-Even those are > $5 now! :-), I will share the Arduino sketch and documentation on the circuit, components, and how to put it all together.
+Even those are > $5 now! :-), I will share the details on how to build one including an Arduino sketch, BOM, STLs for the top/bottom of the box, and the circuit.
 Before you make it, please be sure to read the above details to know what you are getting into.
-Also note that I’m not a company and have limited time for my hobbies let along supporting others.
+Also note that I’m just a guy who loves doing this stuff as a hobby.
+Having a full time job, being a dad and coaching soccer provides me limited time for my hobbies.
 It’s expected you know enough to understand how to put this all together.
 Your donation does not cover support.
-If it’s a simple clarification, I’m happy to help when I have time.
-I’ve put all the bits in a PDF.
+If it’s a simple clarification, I’m happy to help but please don’t expect rapid responses.
+Also keep in mind there are plenty of resources out there for Arduino and Blynk.
 Click donate below, and I’ll send you instructions + the Arduino sketch with 48 hrs.